PFGimenez/PFGimenez.github.io/_teaching/upssitech-ml.md

 ---

 This course aims to train the students in machine learning techniques:
-- overview of various ML techniques.
-Supervised learning from discrete data (decision tree learning) and continuous data (k-nn, SVM) and unsupervised learning.
+- Overview of various ML techniques.
+Supervised learning (decision tree learning, k-nn, SVM) and unsupervised learning.
-- experiments with Weka, a data mining tool
+- Experiments with Weka, a data mining tool
 - Bayesian reasoning and learning
-- Project of reinforcement learning: the students must develop an agent that learns to escape a maze with Q-learning.
+- Project on reinforcement learning: the students must develop an agent that learns to escape a maze with Q-learning.